psycopg/psycopg2/doc/src/usage.rst

 Access to PostgreSQL large objects
 ----------------------------------

-PostgreSQL offers support to `large objects`__, which provide stream-style access to user data that is stored in a special large-object structure.
+PostgreSQL offers support for `large objects`__, which provide stream-style access to user data that is stored in a special large-object structure.
 They are useful with data values too large to be manipulated conveniently as a whole.